What made you think of Broadsided for this poem?

 Poet Jennifer K. Sweeney: Kate heightened it, made the transformations of the poem more tactile for me.
 The poem stays with the in-betweenness, the unknowing, and that has caused me to experience this poem mostly on an interior level.
 I realize now that I held the “perhaps” with the most weight when writing it.
 The visual interpretation sharpens the imagery for me, images that emerged somewhat subconsciously, and that I didn’t fully see until I saw them here.

 What surprised or struck you once you saw the finished broadside?

-Poet Jennifer K. Sweeney: How Kate enacted couplets via mixed media!
-I love the strata of the pieced elements, the watermark of image-layers beneath the text as well.
-All the lines of motion spiraling or angling in different directions, and those wings etched and displaced just so.
+Poet Jennifer K. Sweeney: How Kate enacted the couplets via mixed media!
+I love the strata of the pieced elements as well as the watermark of image-layers beneath the text.
+All the lines of motion spiral or angle in different directions and those wings etched and displaced do so as well.

-Artist Kate Baird: I said that one of the things that drew me to the poem was the idea of stacking, or layers upon layers.
+Artist Kate Baird: I said that one of the things that drew me to the poem was the idea of stacking or layers upon layers.
 I hadn’t thought of the printed poem also having that visual property until I saw the finished broadside, where it’s very apparent.
-Also I love the slightly off-kilterness of the broadside’s composition.
+Also, I love the slightly off-kilter composition of the broadside.

 Have you ever written work that has been inspired by visual art?
 What was that experience like for you?
 Why were you inspired to do so?

 Poet Jennifer K. Sweeney: Yes, my father had always wanted to be an artist but alas, became an accounting professor instead.
 When he turned sixty, he completed an undergraduate degree in art at the university where he taught and became a gifted printmaker.
 Having this new creative access to my father, I began writing poems to accompany his art.
 It was a treasured and illuminating call and response.
 The top panel in Kate’s piece looks so much like a linocut he did a few years back.
 It’s almost as if a little fragment of that energy entered the work here.